GBlanch/BeautifulSoup-and-Pyrthon-for-Web-Scraping/readme.md

 ## Introduction

 The purpose of this repository is to showcase a basic web scraping case and their best practices.
+Please beware that web scraping can become pernicious to their web owners and therefore musn't be practiced without knowing which permissions we are granted by them beforehand.

 ## Before deploying any code